AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
 Assignment already marked for a student
   * 2a1.
-EduBook informs the tutor that the assignment is already marked as completed.
+EduBook informs the tutor that the assignment is already marked.

   Use case ends.

 * 2b.
 Assignment already marked for all students in a class
   * 2b1.
-EduBook informs the tutor that the assignment is already marked as completed for every student in the specified class.
+EduBook informs the tutor that the assignment is already marked for every student in the specified class.

   Use case ends.

 * 2c.
-Assignment already marked for some students in a class
+Assignment does not exist for a student
-  * 2b1.
-EduBook informs the tutor that the assignment is already marked as completed for every student in the specified class.
+  * 2c1.
+EduBook informs the tutor that the student does not have this assignment.

   Use case ends.

-* 1d.
-Assignment does not exist.
+* 2d.
+Assignment does not exist for a class
-    * 1d1.
-EduBook informs the tutor that the student does not have the assignment.
+  * 2d1.
+EduBook informs the tutor that all students in the specified class do not have this assignment.

   Use case ends.

+* 2e.
+Mixed case: some students in a class already marked, some missing assignment
+  * 2e1.
+EduBook informs the tutor that no assignments were marked, and reports how many students' assignments were already marked and how many did not exist.

+Use case ends.

-**Use case: UC9** - Unmark an assignment as completed for a student.
+**Use case: UC7** - Unmark an assignment.

 **MSS**

-1. Tutor requests to unmark an assignment as completed for a student.
+1. Tutor requests to unmark an assignment as not completed.
+2. EduBook checks whether the target is a single student or a class.
-2. EduBook updates the specified student's assignment status to incomplete.
+3. EduBook updates the assignment status to not completed for the student or for all students in the class.
+4. EduBook informs the tutor that the assignment was successfully unmarked for the student, or for a class, how many students were unmarked, already unmarked, or did not have the assignment.

    Use case ends.

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student name, assignment name).
+One or more details are missing or invalid (student/class name, assignment name)
     * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment is already unmarked.
+Target does not exist
     * 1b1.
-EduBook informs the tutor that the assignment is already marked as incomplete.
+EduBook informs the tutor that the student or class does not exist.

   Use case ends.

-* 1c.
-Student does not exist.
+* 2a.
+Assignment already unmarked for a student
-    * 1c1.
-EduBook informs the tutor that the student does not exist.
+    * 2a1.
+EduBook informs the tutor that the assignment is already unmarked.

   Use case ends.

+* 2b.
+Assignment already unmarked for all students in a class
+    * 2b1.
+EduBook informs the tutor that the assignment is already unmarked for every student in the specified class.

+  Use case ends.

-* 1d.
-Assignment does not exist.
+* 2c.
+Assignment does not exist for a student
-    * 1d1.
-EduBook informs the tutor that the student does not have the assignment.
+    * 2c1.
+EduBook informs the tutor that the student does not have this assignment.

+  Use case ends.

+* 2d.
+Assignment does not exist for a class
+    * 2d1.
+EduBook informs the tutor that all students in the specified class do not have this assignment.

+  Use case ends.

+* 2e.
+Mixed case: some students in a class already unmarked, some missing assignment
+    * 2e1.
+EduBook informs the tutor that no assignments were unmarked, and reports how many students' assignments were already unmarked and how many did not exist.

 Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.